 BEA participates in the Commerce Alternative Personnel System, which provides pay for performance and a more flexible pay plan and pay structure than the standard Federal system.

-BEA is consistently ranked as one of the Best Places to Work in the Federal government.
-We provide outstanding benefits, training, advancement opportunities, telework and alternative work schedule options, and a comfortable, healthy, and efficient work environment.
+BEA is consistently ranked as one of the Best Places to Work in the Federal government based on the Office of Personnel Management's annual Federal Employee Viewpoint Survey (FEVS) results.
+We provide outstanding benefits, training, advancement opportunities, telework and flexible work schedule options, and a comfortable, healthy, and efficient work environment.

 Federal employees can take advantage of a host of standard federal benefits, including a variety of health insurance plans to choose from, retirement plan, long term care insurance, life insurance, and Thrift Savings Plan.